tayebd/user_mgmt/memory-bank/activeContext.md

 - Implementing the same improvements for the Inverter object and following the style and pattern of the Company object.
 - Seeding the inverter data using the `excelSeederPV.ts` script.
 - Reviewing the wizard object and the wizard files to understand how the wizard is structured and how to integrate the inverter data into the wizard.
+- Updating the `ProjectWizard.tsx` file to include access to the Project object and the `api.ts` file to include the necessary API calls for fetching, creating, and updating project data.
+- Committing the changes to GitHub.

 ## Recent Changes
 - Updated `pvPanelController.ts` to support pagination.